-My favourite Gardener’s Question Time panellist, Pippa Greenwood, shares a few of her simple festive pleasures that include heading out, spade in hand, to find the perfect Christmas tree; cooking for the people she loves and the ritual of unpacking age-old decorations each year.
-And if you’re looking for gift ideas for gardeners that will be really well received, Pippa has the perfect suggestions…
+My favourite Gardener’s Question Time panellist, Pippa Greenwood, shares her favourite Christmas gifts for gardeners as well as a few of her simple festive pleasures that include heading out, spade in hand, to find the perfect Christmas tree; cooking for the people she loves and the ritual of unpacking age-old decorations each year.
+If you’re looking for gift ideas for gardeners that will be really well received, Pippa has the perfect suggestions…

 I love Christmas, always have and hope I always will.
 It is a very relaxed time of year.
 I make an art of NOT going anywhere on Christmas day as cooking for people I love is eminently preferable to sitting in a car.
 Having said that, the cooking is always quite full-on, especially since we have three strict veggies in our house and one meat-eater, friends and family of a wide range of eating persuasions and preferences and this year we’ll be adding a vegan to the mix too.
 So what do I love about it?
 Mainly people and the fact that no one is working.
 Combine that with a real Christmas tree (the classic Picea abies, the one with wonderfully aromatic needles, not the nasty grey-blue-greenish non-drop sort!), home-made chestnut stuffing and Christmas pudding and a glass or two of my sloe gin, what could be better?!

 The tree is really important, not just the right sort but we always go to the local Christmas tree farm, usually Wylds Farm near Liss (above and below), armed with a spade to spend a ridiculously long time choosing just the most perfect tree we can find.